-A traditional Greek Quince Jam or Jelly (Marmelada Kydoni), using arbaroriza (fragrant geraniums) to flavour it.
+Quince Jam or Jelly (in Greek called Marmelada Kydoni pr. kee-DHO-knee) is a traditional Greek Fall jam, using arbaroriza (fragrant geraniums) to flavour it.

 This jam is so delicious that apart from spreading it on toasted bread, you can also use it to top Greek yoghourt, ice cream or other creamy desserts but also use it in tarts, etc.